oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 The `odata.matchesPattern` client-side function takes two string expressions as arguments and returns a Boolean value.
+It is the counterpart of the identically named URL function [OData-URL, section 5.1.1.7.1](#ODataURL).

 The function returns true if the second expression evaluates to an [ECMAScript](#_ECMAScript) (JavaScript) regular expression and